-It's been forever since I wrote something that saddens me :( Well from not having my gadgets charged to really being occupied with knowing, chatting and laughing with the women in my community it's been crazy.
-However I'm happy to be part of this community and learning from them and scolding them down as well when they are up to no good.
+It’s been forever since I wrote something that saddens me :(.
+Well from not having my gadgets charged to really being occupied with knowing, chatting, and laughing with the women in my community it’s been crazy.
+However, I’m happy to be part of this community and learning from them and scolding them as well when they are up to no good.
 This causes debate and by the end of the day they learn and make decisions that will not only be good for them but their entire family.
-For instance I have been been visiting some women-headed households and talking about the different ways in which they can be empowered in order to support their families.
+For instance, I have been visiting some women-headed households and talking about the different ways in which they can be empowered to support their families.
 They always have excuses for not doing anything about it and yet they are living in extreme poverty.
-One thing I have learnt is that it's hard to tell someone something is a problem when they see nothing wrong with the way they get things done.
-For something to really make sense that it's a problem it has to come from within not someone else pointing it out for you.
+One thing I have learned is that it’s hard to tell someone something is a problem when they see nothing wrong with the way they get things done.
+For something to make sense that it’s a problem, it has to come from within not someone else pointing it out for you.

 Anyway I’m now a role model for many kids in my community and get a lot of attention from kids everywhere, some kids follow me to my house and just stare at me, others literally want to spend a night at my house and we end up having dinner together as their mothers wait for them.
 We play different games, we play netball: I’m a big cheerleader!
 We talk about what they would all like to be, what makes them happy, what annoys them and how to deal with the different challenges that demotivate them with regards to going to school because many kids in my village especially girls drop out of school by the age of 12 and honestly no one sees anything wrong with such behavior.
 Most people relate this behavior to the cultural initiation practices here but I really don’t want to say much about it because it’s ‘culture’.
 In addition almost all kids have no idea why they go to school, they have never seen anyone who did well because of school, especially a woman.
 Its almost impossible to find a young person who completed secondary school in my community.
 However it’s all been a beautiful experience and going to other villages to play netball and just appreciate how other people live and celebrate.